ETS-Android5/Invi/docs/_pages/discoverInvi.md

 option to increase the amount of this items he/she wish to add to their cart.

 ### Check Stores Based on Locality

-Invi checks the users location and maps nearby stores on Google Maps
+Invi checks the users location and maps nearby stores on Google Maps, once the permission window appears asking to grant access rights to your location and phone dialer, click on the Maps tab in the side navigation to view nearby stores mapped out on Google Maps

 .
 <p align="center">